 Despite the lofty purchase prices involved here—or maybe because of them—the premium midsize crossover class contains a surprising number of contenders.
-Although the least expensive entries start in the mid-$30,000 range, most starting prices hover in the low $40,000s, with others stretching above $50,000.
+Almost all starting prices are above $40,000.
 And that’s to start.
-Some approach (or top) $100,000 in their fanciest form.
+Several top $100,000 in their fanciest form.

 But the lower-cost models, at least, offer quite a bit for the money, and aren’t significantly pricier than “regular” midsize crossovers when similarly equipped.
 And it’s easy to justify any extra expense through a combination of ritzier interior materials and a more prestigious nameplate.

 All vehicles in this class are 4-door wagons except the BMW X6 and Mercedes-Benz GLE-Class Coupe, which can be considered hatchbacks due to their sloping rear rooflines.
 All premium midsize SUVs offer all-wheel drive—and on a few, it’s the only way they come—and the rest are about evenly split between front-wheel drive and rear-wheel drive being standard.